cortexproject/cortex/docs/configuration/config-file-reference.md

   [availability_zone: <string> | default = ""]

 # Number of times to try and transfer chunks before falling back to flushing.
 # Negative value or zero disables hand-over.
+This feature is supported only by
+# the chunks storage.
 # CLI flag: -ingester.max-transfer-retries
 [max_transfer_retries: <int> | default = 10]